arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ping portenta-x8-<UUID>.local
 ```

 This command helps verify that the Portenta X8 is online and reachable over the network and for diagnosing connectivity issues.
+The UUID can be ascertained by referring to the findings from an earlier SSH services scan with network query or the ADB shell.

 ![Portenta X8 Communication over SSH Session](assets/ssh-x8-session.png "Portenta X8 Communication over SSH Session")